MicrosoftDocs/well-architected/well-architected/saas-isv/incident-management.md

 ## Define your response plan

+Acknowledge that incidents are inevitable and prepare for them by defining an incident response plan.
+This proactive approach prevents you from having to devise a response strategy during your first incident.

 Plan ahead for major incidents, which typically affect your customers’ ability to use your service.
 This preparation helps minimize stress and complexity when managing incidents as they occur.

 ### Design considerations